rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/deployment/README.md

 ## Deploy a SQL Server big data cluster on Azure Kubernetes Service (AKS)

 Using the sample Python script in **aks** folder, you will deploy a Kubernetes cluster in Azure using AKS and a SQL Server big data cluster using on top of it.

+## Push SQL Server big data cluster images to your own private Docker repository

+Using the sample Python script in **offline** folder, you will push the necessary images required for the deployment to your own repository.